 There are no heroes quite like goalscoring heroes, and so while Pirlo, Arturo Vidal et al have led Juventus to a dominant position in Serie A once more, it is the likes of Diego Milito, Stephan El Shaarawy and Cavani who are the individuals courting the real headlines beyond the Italian borders.
 Milito’s star may not be fading just yet, but his days at the top are more in the past than the future.
 Meanwhile, El Shaarawy has been in excellent form but Milan still need to decide exactly how best to play him in a winning outfit.

 Cavani, though, has been at the top of his game for over two years now and is still just 25 years of age.
 It is that which makes him the stand-out player in the league, but also which makes him such an attractive proposition to the cash-rich clubs across Europe.

-So as Milan come to town on Saturday night with the San Paolo faithful crossing their fingers for a repeat showing of his hat-trick heroics last season, the powers that be at both Napoli and the Lega Serie A know a similar performance could well result in a need to further bolster their resistance to a big-money move.
-Otherwise, the league's 'Last Action Hero' could well fly the nest like the rest.Follow Kris Voakes on
+So as Milan come to town on Saturday night with the San Paolo faithful crossing their fingers for a repeat showing of his hat-trick heroics last season, the powers that be at both Napoli and the Lega Serie A know that a similar performance could well result in a need to further bolster their resistance to a big-money move.
+Otherwise, the league’s 'Last Action Hero' could well fly the nest like the rest.Follow Kris Voakes on